A Letter from Our Founder, Jamie Dooley

 The Power of Your Heart in Career Expansion and Enjoyment

 I understand why so many of you do not feel like a leader.
-I have been bullied and beaten down as well, and I am sure there are people who would say I have been the bully from their perspective.
-I can let those incidents hold me back, or I can remind myself that "hurt people hurt people," send everyone love (including myself), and take small actions each day that align with the future I want to live in.
+We have all been bullied or belittled at some point in our lives.
+We can let those incidents hold us back, or we can remind ourselves that "hurt people hurt people," send everyone love (including ourselves), and take small actions each day that align with the future we want to live in.
 One where we forgive each other and work together.
 A future based on collaboration, not competition.

 This is no longer a pipe dream.
 We are here.
 This is the year of the RDH!